Jellyfish Class

 English

-Children in Turtles will continue to develop their phonetic knowledge using Read Write Inc. (RWI).
+Children in Jellyfish will continue to develop their phonetic knowledge following our Read Write Inc. (RWI) programme.
 We carefully group the children according to their phonic knowledge.
 This ensures each child is being supported, yet challenges, aiming for excellent reading progress.
 More information regarding RWI can be found under our Phonics and Reading area here on the website.

 Children will have RWI lessons from Monday-Thursday.
 These lessons are followed by a whole class English lesson, where we will continue to focus on reading skills as well as developing our writing skills.
 Our English lessons are driven by The Power of Reading – a whole school learning and teaching approach which engages teachers and children in the English curriculum through the use of high quality texts and proven teaching approaches.
 These texts will vary and change across the terms.
-On Fridays alongside our whole class English lessons, we will also have a focus sessions on Spelling, Punctuation and Grammar (SPaG), as well as dedicated handwriting and dictation sessions.
+We will also be taking part in daily handwriting sessions, following Letter-Join's handwriting scheme.
+On Fridays alongside our whole class English lessons, we will also have a focus sessions on Spelling, Punctuation and Grammar (SPaG).

 Reading